honeycombio/terraform-provider-honeycombio/docs/data-sources/recipient.md

 The ID of an existing recipient can be used when adding recipients to triggers or burn alerts.

--> **Note** Terraform will fail unless exactly one recipient is returned by the search.
+~> **Warning** Terraform will fail unless exactly one recipient is returned by the search.
 Ensure that your search is specific enough to return a single recipient ID only.
 If you want to match multiple recipients, use the `honeycombio_recipients` data source instead.

 ## Example Usage